-We’ve written earlier about how that is generally a bad idea (more on that later), but to illustrate our point and in light of the current retail climate, we thought it’d be a good idea to show you what happens to a store-branded credit card when the company shuts its doors.
+We’ve written about how owning a Sears or any store credit card is generally a bad idea (more on that later), but to illustrate our point and in light of the current news about Sears and Kmart, we thought it’d be a good idea to explain what happens to a store-branded credit card when the company shuts its doors.

 Here’s what happens to your store-branded credit card when the store closes down